amrouanka/CBEM/README.md

 ---

 **Note**: Each version of CBEM is designed to be a standalone implementation.
-Start with v1.0 to understand the basics, then progress through v1.1 and v1.2 to see how advanced features are incrementally added.
+Start with v1.0 to understand the basics, then progress through v1.1 and v1.2.
+Note that v1.2_MVVLVA has been created but the MVVLVA implementation is not yet complete - it currently contains the same code as v1.1.